Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153594.png)
 ![](https://media.retroachievements.org/Badge/153595.png) [Maximum Combo (10)](https://retroachievements.org/achievement/108537)
 _Reach 99 hits_
-* Easy way to reach 99 hits is to wait for Chapter 8 / Postgame.
-Create a team of 1 Valkyrie and 3 Mages, equip them all with a rod able to cast Great Magic and assign Mystic Cross to them.
+* Easiest way to reach 99 hits is to wait for Chapter 8 / Postgame.
+Create a team of Valkyrie and 3 Mages, equip them with a rod able to cast Great Magics and assign Mystic Cross to them.
 Find a group with 4 enemies, attack the first one with everyone and then combo PWS Valkyrie > Mage 1 > Mage 2 > Mage 3.
 You will easily reach 99 hits that way.

 ![](https://media.retroachievements.org/Badge/153608.png) [Untimely Death (3)](https://retroachievements.org/achievement/108550)
 _Have an enemy die on its turn (due to skill, spell, artifact or bad status effect)_
 * Another achievement you likely got early on.
 Easiest way to trigger is either through Poison (Poison Blow magic or using Janus attacks) or Counterattack (Counter skills for 20CP).
 ***
 ### Misc Magic
-Technically some of them could be missable if you used your magic tome like crazy and are now missing some, as you cant farm every one in the Seraphic Gate.
+Technically some of them could be missable if you used your magic tome like crazy and are now missing some, as you cant farm all of them in the Seraphic Gate.
 Simply trigger a PWS chain and let your mage cast the respective spell while having equipped a rod capable of Great Magic.

 ![](https://media.retroachievements.org/Badge/153596.png)
 ![](https://media.retroachievements.org/Badge/153597.png)